 Dental OPTIONS (Ohio Partnership To Improve Oral health through access to Needed Services) is a program offered by the Ohio Department of Health in partnership with the Ohio Dental Association.
 The mission of OPTIONS is to assist Ohioans with special health care needs and/or financial barriers to obtain dental care.
 OPTIONS patients are primarily adults; many are the "working poor" or elderly living on a fixed income.
 Eligible patients are matched with volunteer OPTIONS dentists who have agreed to reduce fees for dental care.
-A one-page synopsis is available that summarizes the program.

 What you need to know about the OPTIONS Program